-- → I have more time to spend with more complex patients now that people are better supported to self-manage and some of my workload has moved over to other practitioners.
-I also have time for catching up with results, correspondence and emails. - → Any tests or investigations I have ordered today were arranged electronically to avoid delay and duplication of effort. - → At the end of the day there is time to catch up with colleagues and complete outstanding admin and paperwork. - → My days remain full but they are manageable and I am less frustrated as the interface between services is working effectively and demand is controlled.
+- → I have more time to spend with patients with more complex needs now that people are better supported to self-manage and some of my workload has moved over to other practitioners.
+I also have time for reviewing test results, correspondence and emails. - → Any tests or investigations I have ordered today were arranged electronically to avoid delay and duplication of effort. - → At the end of the day there is time to catch up with colleagues and complete outstanding admin and paperwork. - → My days remain full but they are manageable and I am less frustrated as the interface between services is working effectively and demand is more reasonable